-Thankfully, the Samsung 860 Evo has inherited all of these same fine characteristics with even faster speeds and even greater endurance.
-After thoroughly testing both the 2.5-inch and M.2 SATA versions of the 2TB Samsung 860 Evo, we can confidently say it’s one of the best affordable solid-state drives (SSDs) you can buy today.
+Luckily, the Samsung 860 Evo successfully inherits all of its predecessors fine characteristics with faster speeds and even greater endurance.
+After thoroughly testing both the 2.5-inch and M.2 SATA versions of the 2TB Samsung 860 Evo, we can confidently say it’s one of the best affordable solid state drives on the market today.

 Features and price

 As with Samsung’s recently revamped 860 Pro SSDs, the 860 Evo series is powered by 64-layer V-NAND technology.
 (V-NAND stands for vertical NAND, which contains flash cells stacked vertically and 3 dimensionally for greater density and speed) Additionally, the drives utilize a MJX SATA controller paired with 2GB of LPDDR4 DRAM – specific to 2TB models only – for enhanced speed and power efficiency.